CRH380B-6216L/ur5_webgui/final report.md

 viewer.addObject(new ROS3D.Grid({color: '#666666'}));
 ```

-### Login (prototype)
+### Login (prototype) and App Loading
 A login page is introduced into this application.
 It prevents unauthorized personnel from improperly using this application and any personal injury or property damage caused by that.

 The code of this part is under Vue.js pattern.
 That means the inputs of username and password are linked with the related variables and the latter updates when the inputs change.
 When user clicks “Login and connect” button, It checks if the user exists and the password is correct.
 Currently, as a prototype, the user data is hard-coded into the script file.
-If the username and password match, Vue will hide the login interface and show the main interface.
-Meanwhile, the
+If the username and password match, Vue will hide the login interface to show the main interface and establish the connection to ROS at the same time.

+During the initialization of the application, the following parts were changed from the prototype.

+The start state didn't being used for motion planning in the prototype, which means the model and the interactive marker of start state is useless.
+But the code of hiding them didn't work.
+In order to avoid user's confusion, we commented out the code of generating the URDF client and interactive marker of the start state to make them disappear from main viewer.
+It is also necessary to prevent the errors from removing them.

+Manipulator is the only useful move group of UR5.
+In the prototype, manipulator is not default move group; user should change it to "manipulator" manually, which is inconvenient.
+Applying `$('select#group').val('manipulator').change();` in the code to let the move group switch to manipulator automatically and trigger the event of the select box to make this change effective.
+With this action, user will no longer need to change the move group and the select box can be hidden (for UR5).

+Since the control of slider changed, the code in `createSliderView()` also changed to fit the new type of slider control.

 ### Adding, Going to, Saving and Loading of Waypoints
 When the goal state of MoveIt! planning executed successfully, the “Add Waypoints” button turns enabled and user can click to save the waypoint into the list (array).
 The array preserves all waypoints user saved.
 The waypoints will show as buttons with the name of each waypoint.
 By clicking it, the robot will move to the waypoint immediately.
 User can also let the robot moves via all waypoints in order by clicking “Run All Waypoints”.